Analysis | Why Nancy Pelosi is being heralded as ‘masterful’

 She deals with defectors swiftly

 Boehner, the former Republican House speaker, was known among his caucus as a nice guy, Green has written.
 If someone didn’t fall in line, he had a reputation for giving them a slap on the wrist and moving on.
-(Ultimately he got driven out of his job by the hard-line Freedom Caucus.)
+(Ultimately, he was driven out of his job by the hard-line Freedom Caucus.)

 By contrast, Pelosi expresses her displeasure clearly.
 She has donated to primary opponents of lawmakers she’s upset with.
 She will refuse lawmakers a seat on their desired committee.
 She’ll tell people to their face that she’s disappointed in them.
-Green said that some lawmakers, particularly men, have come away from Pelosi saying they felt like they got scolded by their mother.
+Green said some lawmakers, particularly men, have come away from Pelosi saying they felt as if they had been scolded by their mother.

 With all these tools, she’s cultivated a reputation as an all-knowing, all-seeing leader — which is exactly how you’d want to be seen in this job.
 Pelosi’s sources are everywhere, and little catches her by surprise.

 “She always knows a lot more than she lets on,” said the former aide.
-“You think you come in with a big piece of information and she’s like ‘Uh huh.’
+“You think you come in with a big piece of information and she’s like ‘Uh-huh.’
 She knew that a couple days ago.
 That’s what makes her an effective leader.”